gchq/Gaffer/store-implementation/accumulo-store/README.md

 The next stage is to create a properties file that Gaffer will use to instantiate a connection to your Accumulo cluster.
 This requires the following properties:

 - `gaffer.store.class`: The name of the Gaffer class that implements this store.
-For a full or mini Accumulo cluster this should be `gaffer.accumulostore.AccumuloStore`.
-To use the `MockAccumuloStore`, it should be `gaffer.accumulostore.MockAccumuloStore`.
+For a full or pre-existing mini Accumulo cluster this should be `gaffer.accumulostore.AccumuloStore`.
+To use the `MiniAccumuloStore` in unit tests, it should be `gaffer.accumulostore.MiniAccumuloStore`.
 - `gaffer.store.properties.class`: This is the name of the Gaffer class that contains the properties for this store.
 This should always be `gaffer.accumulostore.AccumuloProperties`.
 - `accumulo.instance`: The instance name of your Accumulo cluster.
 - `accumulo.zookeepers`: A comma separated list of the Zookeeper servers that your Accumulo cluster is using.
 Each server should specify the hostname and port separated by a colon, i.e. host:port.